 I enjoyed my day at the Fort Worth Stockyards and it was interesting to learn more about the historical significance of the area.
 Hopefully, I can go back and check out more of the restaurants and bars, maybe even go to the Fort Worth Texas Rodeo one night.
 I would also love to ride the historic train.
 I can see why the Stockyards are such a popular tourist attraction.
 Have you been to the Stockyards?
 Did you know about all the history?

-Expert Tips for Visiting the Fort Worth Stockyards
+Expert Tips for What to Do at the Fort Worth Stockyards

 - With all there is to see in the Stockyards, I would recommend spending a whole day.

 - Don’t miss watching the Fort Worth Stockyards Cattle Drive which happens at 11:30 pm and 4 pm each day.

 - Learning the history of the Stockyards will definitely help you appreciate it more!

 Disclosure: No financial compensation was received.
 I received two complimentary walking tours and admissions to the Texas Cowboys Hall of Fame, so that we could share our experience with our readers.
 As always, opinions expressed here are my own.